-In partnership with Equitas National Advisors, Judge Steven Leifman and Ronald Honberg, JD, we formed the Model Legal Process Work Group in 2019 for the purpose of writing model civil and criminal mental health law that could be distributed and promoted for broad adoption across the country.
+In partnership with Equitas National Advisors, the Hon.
+Steven Leifman, J.D. and Ronald Honberg, J.D., we formed the Model Legal Processes Work Group in 2019 for the purpose of writing model civil and criminal mental health law that could be distributed and promoted for broad adoption across the country.
 The work group aimed to produce legislative language that reflects cutting edge brain and behavior research, the civil liberties and patient's rights advocacy of consumers and families, as well as health provider and public safety innovations and efficiencies.
 The work group of nationally recognized experts in mental health law, psychiatry, and advocacy aspired to create model law which would set the gold standard for least restrictive involuntary commitment (inpatient and outpatient), and for civil and criminal approaches to optimizing individual health outcomes, defending civil liberties, and preserving public safety.